datagrok-ai/public/help/develop/how-to/test-packages.md

 # Package testing

+Testing is an essential part of development process.
+You should ensure that your product works properly at each stage of it's lifecycle.
+For instance, when developing a new version of a package you should perform regression testing and confirm that new changes haven't affected previous functionality.
-To make sure that a package works correctly it needs to be properly tested.
-Each package should include a bunch of unit tests responsible for different aspects of the package such as UI or logic underneath.
-And developers should be able to easily run tests at any time (while developing a package or performing regression testing).
+Each package should include a bunch of unit tests responsible for either UI or logic underneath.
+And Datagrok provides various capabilities and tools to conveniently run those tests any time during development.

 ## Local testing